shsmith/munin-electrumx/README.rst

 |    electrumx_sub
 |    electrumx_tx

-You will need to edit each of the bitcoin_* plugin files to specify your actual bitcoin data directory.

-The bitcoin_vm and electrumx_lsof plugins both require additional permissions in order to inspect the running processes.
-These permissions are granted by the corresponding files added to your plugin-conf.d folder.
+Some of these plugins require additional permissions in order to inspect the running processes.
+These permissions are granted by the following files added to your plugin-conf.d folder.

 | /etc/munin/plugin-conf.d/
-|    bitcoin_vm
+|    bitcoin
-|    electrumx_lsof
+|    electrumx

+You will need to edit the plugin-conf.d/bitcoin and adjust the BITCOIN_DATADIR environment to specify where to find your bitcoin data directory.

 After configuring the plugins, restart the munin-node service.